katherinerbanis/Predicting-Housing-Prices-in-Philadelphia/README.md

   https://www.phila.gov/property/data/

   I used the above website to download data on properties in Philadelphia as a .csv file.
 Then I went through the attributes and decided which ones could impact selling prices.
 I ultimately decided on zip code, total area, number of bathrooms, number of bedrooms, number of stories, interior and exterior condition, sale date, sale price, and market value.

+  *Note: the data was too large to add to the github.

 ## Data Preprocessing
   In order to clean and prepare the data for analysis, I had to handle missing values and infinite values, then impute these values using the median so it would be in a suitable format for modeling.